 - Local Evacuation Routes & Shelters

-Lastly, be sure that your pet is microchipped with up to date contact information.
-In case your pet escapes, this will provide a backup plan to make sure your fur baby will find their way back home.
+Lastly, be sure that your pet is microchipped with up-to-date contact information.
+In case your pet escapes, this will provide a backup plan to make sure your fur baby will find its way back home.
 Keep a current, clear photo of your pet in a sealed plastic bag on hand in the event you need it for search efforts.

 Hurricane Emergency Plan